austinjones/postage-rs/README.md

 | -          |           |              |           |            |
 | watch      | postage   | 92ns         | -         | 7ns        |
 | watch      | tokio     | 74ns (-20%)  | -         | 75ns       |

-The `send/recv` column measures the total time to store an item on the channel, and recieve the item again.

-The `send full` column measures the time to recieve a `Poll::Pending` value on a full channel.

-The `recv empty` column measures the time to recieve a `Poll::Pending` value on an empty channel.

-All benchmarks were taken with Criterion and are in the `benchmarks` directory.